taylorazizeh/taylorazizeh.github.io/content/publication/conference-paper/index.md

 publication: In *2do Congreso de Gestión Ambiental Urbana y 1er Concurso de Innovaciones Tecnológicas*
 publication_short: In *CGAUCIT*

-abstract: Urbanization and agricultural conversion are the leading global causes of deforestation and biodiversity loss.
+abstract: 'Urbanization and agricultural conversion are the leading global causes of deforestation and biodiversity loss.
 Latin America is the second most urbanized region in the world with 80% of people living in cities.
 Agricultural conversion is the main driver of the deforestation in tropical and subtropical countries accounting for 80% of deforestation from 2000-2010.
 This habitat alteration can lead to bioaccumulation